leenalqu/WordBattle/README.md

 # Game Overview:
-   [ The Letter Battle 🃏
+   [ The Word Battle 🃏
-    welcome to our game Word Clash the high risk card game where letters are your bullets and words are your weapons and your mined is your greatest ally.Ready Let’s go! ]
+    welcome to our game the high risk card game where letters are your bullets and words are your weapons and your mined is your greatest ally.Ready Let’s go! ]